amirfarhoudniya/Chest/README.md

 after building project, copy dataBase.h to build folder.

-the excel output shows in your desktop.
+when you click draw for a group,the excel output shows in your desktop too.